ThunderFly-aerospace/docs/avionics/AIRDOS03/index.md

   * UART could be converted to USB-C by [TFUSBSERIAL01](/avionics/TFUSBSERIAL01/)
   * Device suitable for real-time spectrum measurement and in-flight data logging.

-For more detailed technical description of the radiation sensor go to [UST's AIRDOS03 documentation](https://docs.dos.ust.cz/airdos/AIRDOS03).
+For a more detailed technical description of the radiation sensor, go to [UST's AIRDOS03 documentation](https://docs.dos.ust.cz/airdos/AIRDOS03).

 AIRDOS03 provides TELEM/UART connectivity.
-The UART interface is compatible with the [Pixhawk connector standard](https://github.com/pixhawk/Pixhawk-Standards/blob/master/DS-009%20Pixhawk%20Connector%20Standard.pdf) and enables integration with onboard telemetry systems or flight controllers.
+The UART interface is provided by [TFUNIPAYLOAD01 board](/avionics/TFUNIPAYLOAD01/) and enables integration with onboard telemetry systems or flight controllers.

 #### UART Pinout